cozy/cozy-browser-sdk/README.md

 # cozy-browser-sdk

-SDK for Cozy apps without a server.
+This document covers the API documentation of the SDK for Cozy apps without a server.

-If you want to understand how to write apps without a server with Cozy, you can also follow this [tutorial](https://dev.cozy.io/clientsideapp.html).
+Disclaimer: This is not a tutorial to write Cozy application, if you want to understand how to write apps without a server with Cozy, you can read this [tutorial](https://dev.cozy.io/clientsideapp.html).

 ## What is it for?

 `cozy-browser-sdk` is a javascript library made by Cozy.
-It enables clien-side  applications to make requests to the data-system easily.
+It enables client-side  applications to easily make requests to the data-system.
+The Data-system is the data storage API of the Cozy.

-## How do I use it ?
+## How to use it?

-Just copy the file `dist/cozysdk-client.js` file to your app repository.
-You can then `require` it using any build tool or include it in your html page through a `<script>` tag.
+You just have to copy a single file (`dist/cozysdk-client.js`) to your app repository.
+You can then `require` it by using any build tool or include it in your html page through a `<script>` tag.

-You should probably follow this [tutorial](https://dev.cozy.io/clientsideapp.html).
+We recommend you to follow this [tutorial](https://dev.cozy.io/clientsideapp.html) to setup the Cozy SDK tutorial properly.

-## What can it do ?
+## What can it do?

 - Create, Read, Update, Delete documents ([tuto](http://cozy.github.io/cozy-browser-sdk/tutorial-doctype.html))
   - [cozysdk.create](http://cozy.github.io/cozy-browser-sdk/module-crud.html#.create)